 - 1. Describe the personal impact of one from each of the following categories. - a.
 Historical sociopolitical forces: Identify one that influenced your childhood, adolescence, or the way you were raised. - b.
 Social identities: Discuss how one of more of your social identities shaped your childhood, adolescence, or the way you were raised. - c.
 Major nodal events: Write about one nodal life event that significantly impacted your childhood, adolescence, or the way you were raised. - 2.
 Discuss how these intersecting contextual influences have shaped your current values, beliefs, and worldviews related to parenting and child/adolescent development. - 3.
 Discuss how current sociopolitical issues and events, social movements, societal discourses, and cultural trends influence parent-child relationships, parenting ideology and practices, and the lived experiences of children, adolescents, and families today.
-What do you see as significant parenting challenges for families today? - 4.
-Use APA style for headings and subheadings to clearly organize your thinking and synthesize your ideas.
+What do you see as significant parenting challenges or issues affecting child and adolescent development today? - 4.
+Use APA style.